VincentGuyader/docker-localcran/README.md

 docker run -v local_path_to/miniCRAN:/miniCRAN -e R_VERSION_DATE="2020-07-05" --env-file=packages.list minicran
 ```

-`packages.list` is a file containing the list of packages to download :
+where `packages.list` is a file containing the list of packages to download :

 ```
 PACKAGE_TO_DL=golem,rusk,tidyverse